 The new system introduced 12 years of schooling program along with 3 years of pre-schooling or Anganwadi.
 As per the New Education Policy, the students of age 3-6 will have pre-schooling, and this spam will be included in the schooling curriculum.
 The age group has been expanded from 6 to 14 years of mandatory schooling to 3-18 years of schooling.

 The new structure of the school curriculum follows 5+3+3+4 concepts corresponding to ages 3-8, 8-11, 11-14, and 14-18 years respectively.
 The Early Childhood Care and Education (ECCE) emphasized to replace the 10+2 curriculum with 5+3+3+4.

 Mother Tongue as Medium of Instruction

-The NEP has recommended that the mother tongue would be used to impart instructions to the students.
+The New Education Policy (NEP) has recommended that the mother tongue would be used to impart instructions to the students.
 It sticks to the three-language formula as well.
-The use of the mother tongue is a recommendation by the NEP, its not compulsory.
+The use of the mother tongue is a recommendation by the New Education Policy (NEP), its not compulsory.
 No language should be imposed on any student.

 The change was recommended keeping in view that the students are able to learn and grasp concepts more easily in the conventional language.

 The policy states “Wherever possible, the medium of instruction until at least Grade 5, but preferably till Grade 8 and beyond, will be the home language, mother tongue, local language or the regional language.
 Thereafter, the home or local language shall continue to be taught as a language wherever possible.
 This will be followed by both public and private schools".